Feeling pampered and well-looked after in a beautiful natural setting in Mendocino, California

 Brewery Gulch Inn is constructed from eco-salvaged redwood.
 Lumber mills along the Pacific Coast supplied wood for the rebuilding of San Francisco after the 1906 earthquake.
 Some of those lumber mills were located along Big River, north of the Inn.
 Logging occurred in summer months when river currents weren’t strong enough to float logs to the mill.
 As they stacked up in the water, the weight pushed the lower logs (called “sinker logs”) into the river silt.
 When winter rains came, the dams of logs were dynamited and logs floated to the mill, leaving the “sinkers” behind.
 Perfectly preserved logs, up to sixteen feet in diameter, were discovered in the late twentieth century during an earthquake retrofitting project on Big River Bridge.
 Some of the logs were used in the construction of Brewery Gulch Inn.

 There is wifi at the Inn, but that seemed irrelevant once I settled in.
 I used it briefly to confirm the next day’s route, but that was it.
 My laptop stayed in its case.
 The only thing we kept on the desk was the champagne bucket.
 The Inn was all about relaxing.
 I didn’t want to tune in to the Internet.
 I wanted to slow down, disconnect from the stresses of the world, and be soothed by nature and the amenities at the Inn.
-It was a time to treat myself.
-Current proprietors of Brewery Gulch Inn, Guy and Sarah Schoeneman, say they look forward to helping each new guest “create memories that will last a lifetime.”
-I will treasure my memory.
+It was a lovely way to treat myself.

 Destinations Detours and Dreams monthly e-newsletter contains behind the scenes information, sneak peeks ahead, travel story recaps and more.
 SIGN UP HERE